Gowns, gloves, masks, and respirators – all the PPE items you need to convey the safety of your practice.

 - Can you describe how a surgical mask, an N95 mask, or a KN95 mask get their testing and approval?
 Do you know the basic intended use or purpose of those masks?
 The ADA has developed a straight-forward guideline for Understanding Mask Types and the CDC has developed a resource specific to Understanding the Difference between a surgical mask and an N95 respirator.
 Now, when you’re asked, you will know the fast facts to reassure your patients their safety is your priority.

 - Dental practices can sign up to have their N95 masks sterilized for free at a Battelle site in connection with FEMA guidelines.
+Please note, the FDA has updated the list of approved N95 mask substitutes that can be decontaminated for reuse.

 - NIOSH has also answered a number of potential questions in “Filtering out Confusion: Frequently Asked Questions about Respiratory Protection.”